Charles H. Kerr Publishing Company: Increased radicalization

-During World War I, the US government denied mailing privileges to all Kerr publications, alleging them to be seditious violations of the Espionage Act of 1917.
+During World War I, the U.S. government cracked down on socialists who were agitating against American involvement in the war.
+The postmaster general denied mailing privileges to all Kerr publications, alleging them to be seditious violations of the Espionage Act of 1917.
 The ban dealt a fatal blow to the ISR, never a profitable publication in the best of times.

-In Canada a 1918 Order in Council of the Canadian government made it illegal for any Canadian to possess any literature published by Charles H. Kerr & Co., under penalty of a $5,000 fine or five years' imprisonment.
+It ceased operations in 1918.
+In that same year, the Canadian federal government issued an Order in Council that made it illegal for a Canadian citizen to possess any literature published by Charles H. Kerr & Co., under penalty of a $5,000 fine or five years' imprisonment.